Application Procedures – Charlotte

 All degree-seeking students are assigned an academic advisor.
 Your advisor is available for assistance in selecting courses and devising a degree completion plan.
 New Students are encouraged to contact their advisor as early as possible, and to schedule a meeting with their advisor before beginning classes.

-Once you are reserved and have received your Gordon-Conwell student id, email address and login information, you will be registered in the Online Pre-Orientation course in Sakai - our online course management system.
-You will receive an introduction email alerting you that you have been added to this course.
-It is recommended that you begin working through the Online Pre-Orientation as early as possible, and take your time to truly learn what is presented.
-This course has been designed not only as a comprehensive introduction to Gordon-Conwell - Charlotte, but also as a lead-in to your first Integrative Seminar - IS502 Research and Writing Seminar.
+Once you are reserved and have received your Gordon-Conwell student id, email address and login information, you will be registered in the online Orientation training in Sakai - our online course management system.
+You will receive an introduction email alerting you that you have been added to this.
+It is recommended that you begin working through the online Orientation as early as possible, and take your time to truly learn what is presented.
+This training has been designed not only as a comprehensive introduction to Gordon-Conwell - Charlotte, but also as a lead-in to your first Integrative Seminar - IS502 Research and Writing Seminar.

 Information regarding registration procedures will be sent to you by the Admissions Office in the months prior to orientation.
 Students register online in the CAMS student portal.
 Class schedules for upcoming semesters are available online.